-Here is a general workflow: (similar instructions apply when using Docker Hub)
+Here is a general workflow (similar instructions apply when using Docker Hub):

-- 1. Make some changes to the provisioner of your local version of Toil. - 2.
-Go to the location where you installed the Toil source code and run:
+- 1. Make some changes to the provisioner of your local version of Toil - 2.
+Go to the location where you installed the Toil source code and run to automatically build a docker image that can now be uploaded to your personal Quay account.
+If you have not installed Toil source code yet see Building from Source.